bambreeze/rp4/README.md

-# rp4
-This is the home of Raspberry Pi 4B projects!
+# Projects on Raspberry Pi 4B

+- motion
+- face_recognition

+### motion

+This is used for monitor and detect motion.

+### face_recognition

+This is used for detect and recognize people face